yazurita/data-structures-and-algorithms-coursera/README.md

 # data_structures_and_algorithms_coursera
 My solutions to some of the assignments of the "Data structures and algorithms" specialization's courses (by UCSD and HSE) on Coursera.
+They are all written in Python 3.

 Course 1: Algorithmic Toolbox [[Certificate]](https://coursera.org/share/60dbe801d1bc01d4ffd20a352ab49fc8)
 -